Tin Ayala

 Ecuador

-In 2023, during a research period at the Larco Archaeological Museum in Lima, Tin Ayala gained access to one of the most significant collections of Andean ceramics.
-This immersion allowed them to observe how these objects materialise a way of inhabiting the world founded on reciprocity and interdependence with the environment.
-Spanish colonisation interrupted numerous forms of knowledge, practices, and symbolic systems, imposing an extractivist vision grounded in the separation of nature and culture.
-In the face of this rupture, Pokemons Précolombiens does not seek to restore an idealised past, but to imagine possible extensions and cultural superimpositions.
-The ceramics thus become supports for translation between different temporalities.
+In 2023, a research residency at the Larco Archaeological Museum in Lima provided access to one of the most significant collections of precolonial Andean ceramics.
+This context made it possible to observe how these objects materialize a way of inhabiting the world grounded in reciprocity and interdependence with the environment.
+Rather than attempting to restore an idealized precolonial past, the project explores possible continuities and cultural superimpositions emerging from the colonial historical rupture.

 You are using an outdated browser.